 ⦁ Router: Routers interconnect subnets and direct traffic between Internet gateways, virtual private gateways, NAT gateways, and subnets.

 ⦁ Peering Connection: A peering connection enables you to route traffic via private IP addresses between two peered VPCs.

-⦁ VPC Endpoint for S3: Enables Amazon S3 access from within your VPC without using an Internet gateway or NAT, and allows you to control the access using VPC endpoint polic
+⦁ VPC Endpoint for S3: Enables Amazon S3 access from within your VPC without using an Internet gateway or NAT, and allows you to control the access using VPC endpoint policy

-Answer: Below are the steps of build a custome VPC:
+Answer: Below is the steps to building a custom VPC:

 1. Create a VPC

 2. Create subnets

 3. Create an internet gateway (IGW)